vrysev/yumrush/CICD-SETUP.md

 ### Troubleshooting Vercel Deployment

-If you encounter errors when deploying to Vercel through GitHub Actions:
+If you encounter errors with Vercel's GitHub integration:

+1. Go to your Vercel project dashboard
+2. Check the deployment logs for errors
+3. Verify your project settings:
+   - Root Directory should be set to `frontend`
+   - Framework preset should be `Vite`
+   - Build command should be `npm run build`
+4. If needed, you can also deploy manually:
-1. Navigate to the `frontend` directory locally
+   - Navigate to the `frontend` directory locally
+   - Run `npm install -g vercel` to install the Vercel CLI
-2. Run the `vercel login` command to sign in
+   - Run `vercel login` to sign in
-3. Then run `vercel link` to connect your local project to the Vercel project
-4. After successful linking, run `vercel` to deploy
+   - Run `vercel` to deploy manually
-5. After a successful local deployment, GitHub Actions should work correctly

 ### Troubleshooting Render Deployment